 Stalls offer special street food made with offal: tripe and lampredotto sandwiches are one of the things you absolutely must try in Florence.
 The best desserts include the Castagnaccio flour chestnut cake, the schiacciata alla Fiorentina flat cake and the schiacciata con l'uva sweet flat bread with grapes.

 So you're in Florence, now you know what to eat, but you don't know where.
 For a wide selection of food stops, look for the “Vetrina Toscana” trademark proposals.
 There are nearly 120 restaurants, trattorie, café and osterie in Florence and surroundings that serve local, traditional specialities and that offer local products straight from the countryside.
-On this Google map you'll find some of the best restaurants suggested by Vetrina Toscana:

 For a traditional meal in a historic restaurant choose one of the 13 Esercizi storici fiorentini (historic restaurants) of Florence.
 The Florence city center has at least ten underground restaurants that were founded in the 1800s and which are still open today: they were cellars where wine and simple food were served (but mostly wine).
 Among the Esercizi Storici Fiorentini there are two: Buca Lapi and Buca San Giovanni.

 Other "Esercizi Storici Fiorentini" in the city center include:

 - Fiaschetteria da Il Latini which offers the traditional atmosphere of old-style Tuscan cuisine, with hams hanging from the ceiling.